kwabenasapong/openpldoc/manual/source/themes.rst

 ================

-If you would like to transfer a theme from one computer to another, click on the theme you want to Export, click the last button in the Theme Manager
-|theme_export| and choose the folder you want to save your theme and click
+If you would like to transfer a theme from one computer to another, click on the theme you want to export, click |theme_export| and choose the folder you want to save your theme in and click :guilabel:`OK`.
-:guilabel:`OK`.

 Importing Themes
 ================

+To import a theme that has been previously exported, click the import button
-To Import an Exported theme, click the Import button, |theme_import| and select the folder and the theme file, and click :guilabel:`OK`.
-Your imported theme will be in the Theme Manager. *Import Theme* will also handle version 1 Exports.
+|theme_import| and select the folder and the theme file, and click :guilabel:`OK`.
+Your imported theme will be entered in the Theme Manager. *Import Theme* will also handle version 1 Exports.
 You will need to check your imported theme since many of the values will have been defaulted.

 Rename Theme
 ============